openfheorg/openfhe-network-examples/README.md

 information on these tests (how to add tests, run tests, etc.) visit the  [README.md](tests/README.md) file in the `tests` sub-directory.

-**Note 3** Some examples use the RAVEN network simulation framework to emulate a multiple domain network.
-This is a complex system, so users are advised to become familiar with the simpler client/server and peer-to-peer demonstrations that can be run on a multicore system (or smaller network) before trying the RAVEN simulations.
+**Note 3** Earlier releases had Some examples using the RAVEN network simulation framework to emulate a multiple domain network.
+This system is not well supported, and was difficult to maintain, so we removed support for it this release.

 ## Acknowledgments and Distribution